sheltermanager/asm3/src/static/pages/manual/_sources/wordkeys.rst.txt

 most recent citation of that type for the person (eg: FineAmountFirstOffence).
 Citation keys can be accessed from a person document or an incident document.

+The Recent keyword returns citations where the fine is paid where Due returns unpaid.

 CitationName
     The type of citation being issued
 CitationDate